-- a. storage of relevant information and feedback on the student's competence development in the 4 competencies (B, C, I and P);

-- b. assessment of professional development, as part of the P-competence, which has 3 components:
+- a. storage of relevant information and feedback on the student's competence development in the 4 competencies (B, C, I and P), the career reports and reports of the progress meetings with the mentor. - b. analysis of the assessment and feedback information and reflections on professional development, in preparation for mentor meetings; - c. assessment of professional development, as part of the P-competence: all information contained in the portfolio will be used when providing advice by the mentor and taking decisions on the student's professional development.

-- i. personal growth

-- ii. career reports

-- iii. self-directed learning

-Article 2.2 The content of the portfolio
+Article 2.2 [deleted]